Market at Fifth

-The Market at Fifth project is a renovation of three historically significant 1904 structures in the section of downtown Pittsburgh known as the Fifth & Forbes corridor.
+The Market at Fifth project is a renovation of three historically significant 1904 structures in Downtown Pittsburgh.
 Once slated for demolition, the derelict buildings were purchased by Pittsburgh History & Landmarks Foundation (PHLF), who developed a business plan for their beneficial reuse.
 The project has become a local success story and testimonial to the value of converting abandoned property into appealing, environmentally conscious and economically beneficial space.
-Furthermore, this project was instrumental in launching a focused revitalization effort in an around nearby Market Square.
+Furthermore, this project was instrumental in launching a focused revitalization effort in and around nearby Market Square.

 evolveEA led the greening and LEED efforts for the owner, design and construction team in documenting deconstruction, demolition, energy simulation, materials selection, green roofs, funding research and eventual documentation.

 Market at Fifth is one of a small number of development projects in the country to reach this level of LEED certification while keeping the architectural integrity of the historic structures.
 The project is within an eligible National Register Historic District and has received approval from the National Park Service for compliance with the US Secretary of the Interior’s Standards for Rehabilitation and as such, is eligible for federal Historic Rehabilitation Tax Credit.

 The historic rehabilitation of the three Fifth and Market Buildings built in 1904 also addressed the problem of reusing historic buildings with small floor plates and multiple floor levels, reconstruction of structurally unstable floors and facades, and restoration of historic storefronts with exceptional design characteristics by Alden & Harlow.